-During the first quarter of 2004, the European Thomas Regout operations reported net sales of \$9.9 million, operating income of \$400,000, interest expense of \$400,000 and a nominal amount of net income.
+During the first six months of 2004, the European Thomas Regout operations reported net sales of \$20.6 million, operating income of \$1.2 million, interest expense of \$762,000 and net income of \$300,000.

-Note 10 - Accounting principles not yet implemented:
+Note 9 - Accounting principles not yet implemented:

 Inventory costs.
-The Company will adopt SFAS No. 151, $\,$ Inventory Costs, an amendment of ARB No. 43, Chapter 4, for inventory costs incurred on or after January 1, 2006.
+The Company will adopt SFAS No. 151, Inventory Costs, an amendment of ARB No. 43, Chapter 4, for inventory costs incurred on or after January 1, 2006.
 SFAS No. 151 requires that the allocation of fixed production overhead costs to inventory shall be based on normal capacity.
 Normal capacity is not defined as a fixed amount; rather, normal capacity refers to a range of production levels expected to be achieved over a number of periods under normal circumstances, taking into account the loss of capacity resulting from planned maintenance shutdowns.
 The amount of fixed overhead allocated to each unit of production is not increased as a consequence of idle plant or production levels below the low end of normal capacity, but instead a portion of fixed overhead costs is charged to expense as incurred.
 Alternatively, in periods of production above the high end of normal capacity, the amount of fixed overhead costs allocated to each unit of production is decreased so that inventories are not measured above cost.
 SFAS No. 151 also clarifies existing GAAP to require that abnormal freight and wasted materials (spoilage) are to be expensed as incurred.
-The Company believes its production cost accounting already complies with the requirements of SFAS No. 151, and the Company does not expect adoption of SFAS No. 151 will have a material effect on its consolidated financial statements.
+The Company believes its production cost accounting already complies with the requirements of SFAS No. 151, and thus the Company does not expect adoption of SFAS No. 151 will have a material effect on its consolidated financial statements.